 The Department will only reimburse subrecipients for authorized activities.
 The Department will not reimburse for costs incurred for any purpose other than those specified in the agreement.
-Failure to comply with the provisions of this agreement, or failure to perform activities as specified in the agreement will result in corrective action in accordance with 2 C.F.R. § 200 and these conditions, including but not limited to disallowance of project costs, withholding of funds, risk evaluation, and/or project termination.
+Failure to comply with provisions of this agreement, or failure to perform grant activities as specified in the agreement, will result in required corrective action up to and including financial consequences.
+A financial consequence may be imposed for non-compliance in accordance with 2 C.F.R. § 200 and these Standard Conditions, including but not limited to project costs being disallowed, withholding of federal funds and/or termination of the project.